-The CoSE has strong links and partnerships with a number of employers who are able to assist in both the provision of suitable work based learning opportunities and input into the teaching of relevant modules.
-The CoSE has strong links with the Kidderminster Harriers Football Club, with whom we run the KHFC Football Academy.
-Other partners include KHFC Youth Development Centre, Football in the Community, Worcestershire FA, Aston Villa Football Club, Black Country Football Association and many other non-football partners such as the RFU, Warriors Rugby Club, Stourbridge Rugby Club, Old Hales, Dudley Kings RFC, Worcestershire CCC, Lions Boxing Club, Hagley Golf and Country Club, Ombersley Golf Club to name a few.
+The Centre of Sporting Excellence (CoSE) Kidderminster College, the site at which the Foundation degree is taught, has strong links and partnerships with a number of employers who are able to assist in both the provision of suitable work based learning opportunities and input into the teaching of relevant modules.
+These links and partnerships include Kidderminster Harriers Football Club, with whom we run the KHFC Football Academy, KHFC Youth Development Centre, Football in the Community, Worcestershire FA, Black Country Football Association and many other non-football partners such as local schools where students are presented with the opportunity to coach different age ranges and ability levels.